Swimming Safety Tips

 - Observe rules and only swim in designated areas.

-- Do not allow children into the water without an adult.
-Actively supervise children in and around water, giving them their undivided attention.
-Appoint a designated adults “water watcher,” taking turns with other adults and letting children know who that water watcher is.
+- Actively supervise children: Actively supervise children in and around water, giving them their undivided attention.
+Appoint a designated adult “water watcher,” taking turns with other adults and letting children know who that water watcher is.

 - Use the buddy system with swimming.

-- If caught in a rip current, stay calm and don’t fight the current.
+- Rip currents: If caught in a rip current, stay calm and do not fight the current.
 Escape the current by swimming parallel to shore.
 When free of the current, swim away from the rip at an angle toward shore.
 If you feel you will be unable to reach shore, draw attention to yourself by facing the shore and calling and waving for help.

 - Observe rules and only dive in designated areas.
 Rocks, cliffs, piers, etc., are not approved for jumping and diving from.